Creating Online Scholarly Articles Database

-The company Cosmolab came to us with the task to develop a web portal for storing academic articles.
+The company Cosmolab came to us with the task to develop a scholarly articles database for storing academic articles.
 They decided to arrange articles using a web portal with a tree structure.
 This seemed to be the easiest and most convenient to read and comment on texts, search for required data, and assign different levels of reliability.

 The tree structure of academic articles is complicated to code but comfortable to use.
 We met the client requirements and began working on the project.

 We analyzed the requirements, prepared a detailed technical specification with mockups, discussed with the client what tech stack is better to use for the project.
 First, we planned to work on Drupal as it supports different versions of articles and translations.
 After we delved deeper into the documentation, we preferred the framework Yii2 as it proved to work faster than Drupal, use fewer resources, and be simple to support.
 Then we provided the final project estimation and focused on two directions:

 - to build a tree structure for articles